social-science-data-editors/reference/TrustedRepositories.md

 <table class="display">
-  {% for row in site.data.termsofuse %}
+  {% for row in site.data.trusted-repositories %}
     {% if forloop.first %}
     <thead>
     <tr>